waizfdc/dashmote_testcase/README.md

 # dashmote_testcase
-code for Dashmote testcese for Data Scientist
+code for Dashmote testcase for Data Scientist